IEEE-VIT/hackfest-flutter/README.md

 This app aims to simplify the process of finding repositories on GitHub, view the various contributors to the repos, and also allows the user to become a contributor to the desired project.

-Support open source software by participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com) and get goodies and a free t-shirt! :yellow_heart:
+Support open source software by participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com) and get goodies :yellow_heart:

 > Please check all issues labelled as `hacktoberfest` to start contributing!